rstacruz/vimfiles/README.md

 $ bower install
 ```

-Install as symlinks into `~`:
+Install as symlinks into `~/.vimrc` and `~/.vim/`.
+(NB: this will delete them if they exist!)

 ```sh
 $ make link
 ```

-You may need to also build some bundles:
+You may need to also compile some bundles.

 ```sh
 $ cd bundle/vimproc.vim && make